stuartsan/funsyn/README.md

 flatten(map(someArray, doSomeStuff));
 ```

-Without any major library dependencies.
+Without any significant library dependencies.

-There are other ways you could solve this use case, like make your flatten
-function a reducer passed to `[].reduce`, etc, but I like this more.

 **Worth noting**: you can do stuff like this in Firefox already, e.g.,
 `String.split('derp', '')`.
 I haven't seen it anywhere else though, hence
-this library.
+this package.

-## Why not just use underscore, lodash, etc?
+### Why not just use underscore, lodash, etc?

 If you need the additional functionality offered by those libraries, do use
 them.